arooba99/NTO-MSN/README.md

 ---

 ### 5. `Gibbs_HER/`
-- Input and output files for selected adsorption sites in pristine and vacancy-defective systems for Gibbs free energy calculations for HER
+- Input and output files for selected adsorption sites in pristine and vacancy-defective systems for Gibbs free energy calculations for HER.

 ---